AO-Grasp: Articulated Object Grasp Generation

+For each object instance, we randomly sample grasp poses and label each one using the procedure described in the previous section.
+For each instance, we generate grasps for the object in its canonically-closed state and 9 randomly-sampled open states, and capture each state from 20 randomly-sampled camera viewpoints.
+In total, we obtain 78,273 positively-labeled grasps on 84 instances.

-\ourName{} takes a partial point cloud of an articulated object as input and outputs a set of 6 DoF grasp poses (see Fig. \ref{fig:pipeline}c).
-First, \ourName{} predicts where on the object a robot should grasp with a novel \modelPointscore{} model, trained on the \ourData{}.
-We design the \modelPointscore{} loss and training strategies to facilitate generalization to new viewpoints and objects in spite of sparse training data.
-Then, to generate grasp orientations for grasp points predicted by the \modelPointscore{}, \ourName{} leverages rotations generated by Contact-GraspNet \cite{Sundermeyer-2021-CGN}, a state-of-the-art rigid object grasping method.
-Finally, from the per-point grasp-likelihood scores and grasp orientations, we compose the final set of grasp proposals by selecting the points with the highest grasp-likelihood scores.
+The \ourModel{} takes a partial point cloud of an articulated object as input and outputs a set of 6 DoF grasp poses (see Fig. \ref{fig:pipeline}).
+First, it determines where on the object a robot should grasp with the novel \modelPointscore{}, trained on the \ourData{} to predict per-point \scoreName{} scores.
+We design the \modelPointscore{} loss and training strategies to facilitate generalization to new viewpoints, joint states, and objects.
+Then, to generate grasp orientations for grasp points predicted by the \modelPointscore{}, the \ourModel{} leverages rotations generated by Contact-GraspNet \cite{Sundermeyer-2021-CGN}, a state-of-the-art rigid object grasping method.
+Finally, from the per-point \scoreName{} scores and grasp orientations, we compose the final set of grasp proposals by selecting the points with the highest \scoreName{} scores.